 During the Riksbank Anniversary Conference in Sweden, Carney remarked, “the potential of central banking may involve fewer central bankers.”
 That came as a surprise, especially considering that Carney stated in the past that Bitcoin has failed so far in living true to its ambitions.
 It could help using a cryptocurrency margin trading platform like, Monfex.

 The bank governor, however, appears to have changed his tune.
 Although Carney probably doesn’t have high hopes for Bitcoin, the same cannot be said for the Britcoin.
 Many say that it could turn out to be the cryptocurrency of choice in the UK.
-However, the bitcoin investors have started using automated trading apps like bitcoin superstar that help in efficient trading of bitcoins.
+However, bitcoin investors have started using automated trading apps like bitcoin superstar that help in the efficient trading of bitcoins.

 Britcoin was launched on June 27, 2014.
 It’s about to turn four years old, but the national cryptocurrency remains largely unknown to residents.
 According to the founders, Britcoin is meant to solve the common issues associated with cryptocurrencies including volatility and scalability.
 It’s also created to maintain “true British ethics and values.”

 The idea behind the project is that distributing a digital currency to a huge population living in a small geographical area will result in higher penetration rates compared to a global cryptocurrency like Bitcoin.
 Trials of national cryptocurrencies have been done in Spain, Israel, and Iceland.

 In Iceland, the Auroracoin was created in February 2014, a time in which the country was experiencing a financial revolution.
 It was an idea that captured the interest of many, but today, the price of the coin has dropped significantly.